zachmoshe/ranges-consolidator/README.md

 ## Basic concepts
 ### Gap filling
 `RangeSequence` will automatically handle gaps in the range stream.
-It can also recieve the `range_start` and `range_end` parameters to set the beginning and the end of the output stream. `range_start` defaults to `0` if not given.
-If `range_end` is not given, no range will be added after the last one.
+It can also recieve the `range_start` and `range_end` parameters to set the beginning and the end of the output stream.
+If they are not given, the output stream will start with the first range and end with the last, using these parameters will cause the creation of a range at the beginning or the end (or both) with `rid`=`None`.

 ![Gap Filling example](http://zachmoshe.github.io/ranges-merger/images/gap_filling.svg)